newwayland/blog/content/post/the-unreasonable-ineffectiveness-of-sanctions-on-russia/index.md

 ## Russia doesn’t need our money

-Russia has its own currency - the ruble.
+Russia has its own currency - the rouble.
 That means when Vlad needs to buy a tank he orders the Russian Central Bank to debit the Russian Treasury account at the central bank and transfer that to the supplier of the tank.
 That’s all he needs to do - forever and for as much as he wants to do that.

 That causes an overdraft at the central bank which is an asset of the central bank, and that balances the new reserve liability created for the commercial bank of the tank supplier.
 That reserve liability at the central bank is an asset of the commercial bank, who then credits a new bank deposit for the tank supplier.
 The balance sheets of the central bank, and the commercial bank expand.

-The tank supplier will accept rubles for its tanks because it needs to pay its workers in rubles.
-The reason for that is because Vlad imposes taxes in rubles on both the tank supplier and the workers, which if not paid earns them a spell in a Russian Gulag.
-That’s all the ‘confidence’ Russia needs to impose on its people for them to accept rubles - a confident assertion, backed by force, that they will be jailed if they don’t pony up the relevant amount of rubles when they are demanded.
+The tank supplier will accept roubles for its tanks because it needs to pay its workers in roubles.
+The reason for that is because Vlad imposes taxes in roubles on both the tank supplier and the workers, which if not paid earns them a spell in a Russian Gulag.
+That’s all the ‘confidence’ Russia needs to impose on its people for them to accept roubles - a confident assertion, backed by force, that they will be jailed if they don’t pony up the relevant amount of roubles when they are demanded.

 Those taxes are collected.
 Bank deposits are debited, and bank reserves transferred to the Treasury, which eliminates the overdraft asset and the balancing reserves at the central bank.
 The central bank balance sheet shrinks back down along with the commercial bank.